Graham Thomas Rose flowers

 A high caliber rose with fully double true yellow flowers on a medium-sized shrub, tea-like fragrance, blooms throughout the summer; all roses need full sun and well-drained soil

 Graham Thomas Rose is smothered in stunning fragrant yellow flowers at the ends of the branches from late spring to late summer.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The oval compound leaves turn yellow in fall.
-The fruit is not ornamentally significant.

 Graham Thomas Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.